leaguehero/league-manager/readme.txt

 #starts rails with redis and Sidekiq
 foreman start --procfile=Procfile.dev
-open lvh.me:5000 in your browser
+open lvh.me:5000 in your browser to view localhost when starting with foreman and testing subdomains, the url is 'lvh.me:5000'

 #To create plan in the db